mspnp/aks-baseline/10-validation.md

 ### Second incident 4:56PM UTC time, `East US 2` resumed its operations but `Central US` is about to go down as well

 Now `East US 2` region is back after the outage.
-Every 30 seconds, Azure Front Door sample the rountrip latencies against its backend pools using the configured health probe, and once again determines `East US 2` is the best candidate as this normalized its operations.
+Every 30 seconds, Azure Front Door samples the roundtrip latencies against its backend pools using the configured health probe, and once again determines `East US 2` is the best candidate as this normalized its operations.
 Traffic starts flowing at 4:56PM the other way around from `Central US` to `East US 2`, and now everything is back to normal.
-At the same time, you can observe an new outage, same symptom as before but it is now in `Central US` where its compute units are close to `0` and healthyness is about to drop to `0%` a few seconds after.
+At the same time, you can observe a new outage, same symptom as before, but it is now in `Central US` where its compute units are close to `0` and healthiness is about to drop to `0%` a few seconds after.
 It does not represent a threat since just a moment ago traffic had already flowed to `East US 2`.
 Around 5:15PM all regions are operative, and the clients never suffered the consequences of these multiple total region outages.

 ![Azure Monitor Dashboard that helps to observe the `Central US` stops serving in favor of `East US 2` region as this is back from first incident.
 It displays the traffic flowing now the other way around from `Central US` to `East US 2`](images/azure-monitor-dashboard-back-to-normal.png)